 - ・This tofu ricotta is meant to be used in savory baked recipes, like lasagna, stuffed shells, calzones, etc.

-- ・I usually need to make a double batch of this tofu ricotta for a 9″ X 13″ pan of lasagna
+- ・I usually need to make a double batch of this vegan ricotta for a 9″ X 13″ pan of lasagna

 - ・This recipe uses extra firm tofu, because it has a nice, firm texture.
 If you prefer a softer texture, I have also used silken extra firm tofu with success in the past.

 - ・Olive oil is added to provide richer flavor.
-If you are oil free, omit it.
+If you are oil free, simply omit it.

-- ・If you like a stronger garlic flavor, go with 1 tsp garlic powder.
-If you prefer it to be more subtle, stick to ½ tsp.
+- ・Enjoy a stronger garlic flavor?
+Go with 1 tsp garlic powder.
+Prefer it to be more subtle?
+Stick to ½ tsp.

 This recipe for vegan ricotta with tofu makes ~1¾ cups.